sonar-intellij-plugin/sonar-intellij-plugin/README.md

 /path/to/project/mobule/target/sonar/sonar-report.json
 ```

-** NOTE how the $WORKING_DIR is replaced by /path/to/project for project and by /path/to/project/module for a module
+**NOTE: how the $WORKING_DIR is replaced by /path/to/project for project and by /path/to/project/module for a module.**
-** NOTE if your module.iml files are not located in same directory as the module root, then you can override it manually.
+**NOTE: if your module.iml files are not located in same directory as the module root, then you can override it manually.**

 #### Module configuration
 The module configuration is straight forward and similar the project configuration.
 Please note that for a multi module maven project you need to manually define the sonar resource for each module.